Diacko Fofana

-Diacko Fofana (born 29 July 1994) is a French footballer of Malian descent who currently plays for the B-team of Le Havre AC.
+Diacko Fofana (born 29 July 1994) is a French footballer who currently plays for the B-team of Le Havre AC.
 He primarily plays as a right back.

+Personal life

+Fofana was born in Verdon, France.
+He holds French and Malian nationalities.

 Career

-Born in Verdon, Fofana previously played in the youth academies of professional clubs Le Havre and Caen before signing with Nice in July 2011.
+He previously played in the youth academies of professional clubs Le Havre and Caen before signing with Nice in July 2011.
 On 28 January 2012, he made his professional debut in a 1–0 defeat to Montpellier.
 Fofana started the match, but was substituted out after 60 minutes.